 Therefore, I’d like to share my thoughts that combine the commemoration of National Caregiving Month along with the celebration of Thanksgiving and the upcoming holiday season.
-Here goes:
+Here it goes:

-- Look at caregiving as an opportunity.
+Look at caregiving as an opportunity.
 Sometimes I find I have to stop myself from becoming grumpy when the needs of caregiving arise suddenly when I’ve already got my life planned to over-flowing.
 Often those caregiving needs are actually quite small and insignificant in the grand scheme of things that I need to handle but it’s easy to let them take on a life of their own.
 Plus like many people, I have parents who always would state, “I don’t want to be a burden to you” so I’ve been “programmed” to think that my needs should take precedence.

-- Use caregiving to reframe your relationship.
+Use caregiving to reframe your relationship.
 While my mother was always my best friend, I haven’t had the same feelings in my relationship with my dad (especially during adolescence).
 However, I’ve found that caregiving has given me an opportunity to learn more about him and to reframe our past relationship.
 I now look at my interactions with him as a chance to ask questions, to gain valuable knowledge, and to understand the person who had hopes and dreams for his life and who tried the best he could to care for his family.
 Was he perfect?
 No. Was he good enough and was his heart in the right place?
 My answer – which actually has changed in the past decade – is now a resounding yes.

-- Be thankful!
+Be thankful!
 I know that sounds like a given, but it’s easy to fall back into our old familial routines and patterns.
 In fact, I just had a conversation with someone who will be travelling with her elderly father soon.
 She was commenting on how she wasn’t sure that he could make it for all the site-seeing that was planned and how the trip might not be very fun.
 I stopped her in mid-sentence and suggested that she reframe her thoughts to focus on the relationship, not the activities.
 “Enjoy the time you get to have with your father because the clock is ticking,” I cautioned.

-I hope you’ll use this upcoming week and all of December to appreciate your role as a caregiver and embrace the various life lessons that it holds for you.
+I hope you’ll use this upcoming month and all of December to appreciate your role as a caregiver and embrace the various life lessons that it holds for you.
 There's a lot to be thankful for!